lraithel/ntcir_2023_SM/README.md

+The predictions file is expected to have the exact same structure as the train data file.
-Run the script like this:
+Install the necessary libraries and run the script like so:

+`pip install -r requirements.txt`

 `python evaluate_ntcir_2023.py -gold_file gold.csv -prediction_file pred.csv`